ipfs-inactive/developer-meetings/session-formats/small-team-working-sessions.md

-# Small Team Working Sessions
+# Small Team Working

-_Work together in small groups._
+> Work together in small groups.

 This is a variant on the [poster-making sessions](poster-making-sessions.md) @diasdavid proposed.
 Rather than having people document something in a poster, let them work together in small teams to tackle a work package using techniques like pair programming.